-When you switch to a new algorithm, default MIDI mappings are applied, which is to control parameters 7 and up (i.e. everything except the common attenuverter parameters) from MIDI CCs 7 and up.
+When you switch to a new algorithm, default MIDI mappings are applied.

+In single mode, default mappings control parameters 7 and up (i.e. everything except the common attenuverter parameters) from MIDI CCs 7 and up 16.
 The CC value range of 0-127 is mapped to the parameter's full value range.